sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 # Configure Server for Docker deployments

 With the Docker image created we're ready to host our site.
 For simplicity we’ll use DigitalOcean and take advantage of their 1-click Docker installation.

-If you don’t already have a DigitalOcean account you may [use my referral code](https://www.digitalocean.com/?refcode=9d5c1c681fd0){: .btn .btn--success} for 2 months FREE.
+If you don’t already have a DigitalOcean account you may [use my referral code](https://www.digitalocean.com/?refcode=9d5c1c681fd0){: .btn .btn--inverse} for 2 months FREE.
 After that it's only five bucks a month for your own <abbr title="Virtual Private Server">VPS</abbr>.

-If you’re not planning to DigitalOcean the steps below can be adapted for other providers.
+If you’re not planning to use DigitalOcean the steps below can be adapted for other IaaS providers (e.g. AWS).
 {: .notice}

 ## Create Docker Droplet